hanaravind/spacex/README.md

 # spacex

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.
+This project was generated with [Angular CLI](https://github.com/hanaravind/spacex.git) version 9.1.0.

+Steps to clone from repository and run locally on browser

+ * Run the command - git clone `https://github.com/hanaravind/spacex.git`

+ * go to the project path by `cd spacex`

+ * Run `npm install` it will install all the dependencies

+ * Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.

+## production server (Heroku)

+To view the hosted version of the app .
+Go to the url `https://demo-spacex.herokuapp.com/`.

 ## Development server